 How Do You Deal With The Right Person Wrong Time Situation?

-If you’re still asking yourself “Is right person wrong time really a thing?” you might be in denial.
+If you’re still asking yourself if this predicament of a real connection at a wrong turn is even possible, you might be in denial.
 When it’s the wrong time, it’s the wrong time.
 It’s as simple as that.
-Some problems you can’t overlook and trying to force a relationship through them will eventually end in the relationship going up in smoke.
+Some problems can’t be overlooked and trying to force a relationship will eventually end badly for both you and the other person.

-The worst thing you can do is think that this is somehow all your fault and you need to change to keep the relationship alive.
-That’s like keeping a fire alive by only adding kerosene oil and no wood.
+The worst thing you can do is think that this is somehow all your fault and that you need to change to keep the relationship alive.
+That’s like trying to keep a fire burning by only adding kerosene oil and no wood.
 It may burn brighter, but the flame’s going to go out that much quicker.

-You should stay true to yourself and not change yourself.
-Don’t give up on a bunch of opportunities to force the relationship to stay alive.
+You should stay true to yourself and not change yourself – we bet any relationship coach would offer you the same suggestion.
+Don’t give up on other opportunities life brings your way to force the relationship to stay alive.
 Sooner or later, you’ll experience true love with the right person.
+At the right time.

 3. Consider that they might be the wrong person after all

 Are they the right person, or are you just infatuated and not in love?
-If you’re the type who falls in love easily, that just might have been the case.
-It’s easy to misunderstand the intensity or true meaning behind the emotions you feel especially during the start of a romance.
+If you’re the type who falls in love easily, that just might be the case (if you’re Pisces, this is definitely the case).
+It’s easy to misunderstand the intensity or true meaning behind the emotions you feel, especially at the beginning of a romance.

-Maybe, if things aren’t working out for whatever reason, they aren’t the right person for you?
+Maybe, if things aren’t working out, they aren’t the right person for you.
+All the right person wrong time stories usually look past this very real possibility, which is why they end up in smoke.
 Have these tough conversations with yourself before you decide what your next step should be.